Client Services Rating Systems

 Webster’s: household animal; favored, cherished, beloved, comradeship.

-We include the word “pet” here for its wonderful simplicity, and its beautiful definition.
-Ask job candidates to define the word.
-Once they understand the nature of dogs and cats as pets.
-A professional staff in mindful every moment of every working day that they are caring for creatures, household animals, favored, cherished and beloved by people that have placed their faith and trust in you, their groomers.
+We include the word “pet” here for its wonderful simplicity and beautiful definition.
+Ask job candidates to define the word once they understand the nature of dogs and cats as pets.
+A professional staff is mindful every moment of every working day that they care for creatures, household animals, favored, cherished, and beloved by people who have placed their faith and trust in you, their groomers.
 This may seem a silly thing to ask you to do, but try it!
 Ask others to define “pet” and compare their answers to this definition.
-As groomers you have deep responsibilities often taken for granted and seen as shallow.
+As groomers, you have deep responsibilities often taken for granted and seen as shallow.
 Caring for pets demands our best every day.

 Webster’s: command; govern; direction; manage, in charge of; supervise; plan.

 Operating a pet care service business may be your charge.
 Every workday is not only your demonstration of your grooming skills, but perhaps your management skills, and management is problematic in this artistic field.
-If you are to be in control in an environment with living pets do so, carry the hats well and balanced of both groomer and manager.
-The use of the New Language is but one matter for you to exert positive control.
-Positive control encourages teamwork, and acts without admonishment-based management.
+If you are to be in control in an environment with living pets, do so, carry the hats well, and balance both groomer and manager.
+Using the New Language is one matter for you to exert positive control.
+Positive control encourages teamwork and acts without admonishment-based management.

-Webster’s: assistance given to someone; render assistance; to treat in your specified manner; answer purpose.
+Webster’s: assistance is given to someone; render assistance; treat in your specified manner; answer the purpose.

 We have DOUBLE service responsibilities.
 We serve the needs of pets as well as their owners.
-Most groomers focus on the pet needs but I forgot the least expensive way to grow a one person business, or large staff operation, is client services.
-Advertising brings you customers but clients stay for years and years.
-I served an entire generation and then their children before I sold my business.
-We only used a road sign and yellow pages advertising at that time.
+Most groomers focus on pet needs, but I forgot the least expensive way to grow a one-person business or large staff operation is client services.
+Advertising brings you customers, but clients stay for years and years.
+I served an entire generation and their children before selling my business.
+We only used road signs and yellow pages advertising at that time.
 REFERRALS launched and maintained my business.
-Our commitment to equally serve BOTH client and pets grew the business many times larger than we dreamed.
+Our commitment to equally serving BOTH clients and pets grew the business many times larger than we dreamed.
 We saved tens of thousands of dollars in advertising expenses with this proven system discussed in my From Problems to Profits.
-Service excellence consistently delivered gives pet owners and veterinarians the confidence to send you hundreds or even thousands of FREE referrals.
+Service excellence consistently delivers gives pet owners and veterinarians the confidence to send you hundreds or thousands of FREE referrals.
 Never forget grooming is a client service industry as well as pet care.
-One of the biggest obstacles in grooming are not hiring at least a part-time receptionist well-trained to handle the paperwork, records, telephone and classic intake and outtake service using the New Language.
-Eliminate burnout by hiring at least a part-time receptionist allowing groomers more time to groom uninterrupted..
+One of the biggest obstacles in grooming is not hiring at least a part-time receptionist well-trained to handle the paperwork, records, telephone, and classic intake and outtake service using the New Language.
+Eliminate burnout by hiring at least a part-time receptionist allowing groomers more time to groom uninterrupted.
 What a stress reducer!
-In my book I showed you how receptionists “can pay their way.”
+In my book, I showed you how receptionists “can pay their way.”
 You can afford one!

 Pack animal is a useful term when describing aspects of dog behavior.
 Dogs are pack animals now living with humans as a result of domestication.
-Just as we consider them family members dogs may consider humans as part of their “pack.”
-For this reason dogs often become anxious when left alone and unattended for extended periods of time.
+As we consider them family members, dogs may consider humans part of their “pack.”
+For this reason, dogs often become anxious when left alone and unattended for extended periods of time.
 They innately desire regular periods of quality human interaction.
 A great use of this term applies to staff training.
 Make them more aware and understanding of dog behavior related to their origin as pack animals.

 Webster’s: to grow vigorously; excellence; successful; to influence; to be at the height of fame; occurring fresh.

-If your goals include 1) catapulting your business reputation ahead of the competition, 2) attracting major attention from pet owners for your services and 3) promoting your ethical business and professional management, then humane is one of the words that hits the bulls eye target.
+If your goals include 1) catapulting your business reputation ahead of the competition, 2) attracting major attention from pet owners for your services, and 3) promoting your ethical business and professional management, then humane is one of the words that hit the bull’s eye target.

-What pet owner doesn’t want to think that their groomer is kind, merciful and has compassion for pets?
+What pet owner doesn’t want to think that their groomer is kind, merciful, and has compassion for pets?
 Yet many groomers take pause understandably before using humane in addressing their business.
 It does sound like a word that requires specific proof or evidence before using it.
-We used the word, and we chose to document why to back our claim.
+We used the word and chose to document why to back our claim.
 You can do the same.

 The Humane Bath Procedure (you can update it too) in From Problems to Profits is but one example of documenting your humane procedures.
-More than lip service you back your claims with documentation and other support and even endorsements by qualified professionals.
+More than lip service, you back your claims with documentation, other support, and even endorsements by qualified professionals.

 Can you imagine the positive imagery of humane in your promotional materials?
-If you are delivering it, promote it for it will interest the market you serve.
+If you are delivering it, promote it, for it will interest the market you serve.
 Share your documentation to back your claim.
-Our employee handbook contained our humane procedures expected of employees leaving us to supervise it. ♦
+Our employee handbook contained the humane procedures expected of employees, leaving us to supervise it. ♦